This hopeful, perfect song is an antidote to the GOP nightmare

 Why we’re into it: It’s the perfect mid-GOP nightmare song to make you feel as if there’s still hope in the world.

-Hailing from the film On The Basis of Sex, a Ruth Bader-Ginsburg biopic due out later this year, the single is the perfect song to have on blast as we digest the week dominated by conversations about sexual assault, personal accountability, bruising political gamesmanship, and the Kavanaugh and Ford hearing.
-We all need to sing along to lyrics like, “Oh, it’s hard/I know it’s hard/ to be the lightning in the dark/ hold on tight you’ll be alright,” and “I hope I leave this place better than I found it.”
+Hailing from the film On The Basis of Sex, a Ruth Bader Ginsburg biopic due out later this year, the single is the perfect song to have on blast as we digest a week dominated by conversations about sexual assault, personal accountability, bruising political gamesmanship, and the Kavanaugh and Ford hearing.
+We all need to sing along to lyrics like “Oh, it’s hard/I know it’s hard/To be the lightning in the dark/Hold on tight you’ll be alright” and “I hope I leave this place better than I found it.”

 Enjoy!
 Be sure to drop in the comments thoughts about the song, how it makes you feel, and your suggestions for next week.
 Happy Friday y’all, it looks like we’ve made it.